faridoburrito/Comet-Chart-in-Tableau/README.md

 Tableau Comet Plot Dashboard

 This Tableau project aims to create a comet plot that visualizes sales data for the years 2021 and 2022, categorized by sub-category.
 The comet plot provides insights into the direction and magnitude of sales changes between the two years.
+You may access to the project by visiting https://public.tableau.com/views/WOW2023Week8CometChart_16852188497290/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link

 Dashboard Specifications
 Size: 800 x 700 pixels